ak-0283/Minor-Project-4th-Sem./README.md

 - **OpenCV.js** 👁️ (or Python backend with Flask later) for face detection.
 - **Haar Cascade** 🎨 for face and emotion recognition.
 - **Tailwind CSS** ⚡ for styling.
-- **Vanilla JavaScript** for webcam access and real-time processing.

 ## Website Preview
 ![Image](https://github.com/user-attachments/assets/24668812-fd30-42a2-ae3e-ca290e303cea)